MortezaAliyari/AGVs-Behavier-Tree-Move_base_flex/README.md

         }

 ```
-In order to cancel the broadcasting map frame id by gmapping node just replace the `slam_gmapping.cpp` nad its header `slam_gmapping.h` in your source file in your slam package.
+In order to cancel the broadcasting map frame id by gmapping node just replace the `slam_gmapping.cpp` and its header `slam_gmapping.h` in your source file in your slam package.